 Bears and scotch

 The rocks can be treacherous — always know where your feet are when you’re portaging or just walking around your camp site.
 Paddle the lightest canoe possible, but avoid noisy aluminum — portaging a heavy canoe is no fun.
 Re: your food packs, don’t worry about bears too much, but be mindful of squirrels.
 They can chew through cloth and plastic in a hurry.
 I’ve never worried about getting my drinking water from the lakes except when near a beaver dam, where giardia is a risk factor.
-That said, my favorite drink in canoe country is scotch & Boundary Waters — scotch kills the giardia and who knows what else?
 The most important tip: Enjoy!
 It’s a rare privilege to be able to paddle in such a magical place.

 • • •